electron/electron/docs/tutorial/application-packaging.md

 be triggered by this behavior.

 As a workaround, you can leave various files unpacked using the `--unpack` option.
-In the following example, shared libaries of native Node.js modules will not be
+In the following example, shared libraries of native Node.js modules will not be
 packed:

 ```sh